TheMarlboroMan/ambient-device/README.md

 - music?
 - pic service?
 - check in some other systems for opengl glitches
-- runnable from everywhere
+- runnable from3 everywhere
-- skip pic
+- skip pic,prev pic, pause slide, restore slide...
 - preload next pic in separate thread